pkp/pkp-docs/dev/contributors/index.md

 }
 ```

-Move inline explanations about the method to the docblock.
+Move inline comments that explain the method to the docblock.

 ```php
 use APP\submission\Submission;